haardikgupta17/datasciencecoursera/datasharing.md

 ### The raw data
 It is critical that you include the rawest form of the data that you have access to.
 This ensures that data provenance can be maintained throughout the workflow.
 Here are some examples of the raw form of data:

 * The strange [binary file](https://en.wikipedia.org/wiki/Binary_file) your measurement machine spits out<br/>
 * The unformatted Excel file with 10 worksheets the company you contracted with sent you<br/>
 * The complicated [JSON](https://en.wikipedia.org/wiki/JSON) data you got from scraping the [Twitter API](https://twitter.com/twitterapi)<br/>
 * The hand-entered numbers you collected looking through a microscope<br/>

-You know the raw data are in the right format if you:
+You know the raw data are in the right format if you:<br/>

 1. Ran no software on the data<br/>
 2. Did not modify any of the data values<br/>
 3. You did not remove any data from the data set<br/>